 - Manually label a corpus of data to be used as a training set.
 This is time consuming and cumbersome.

 - Leverage a high-quality, open-source corpus of pre-labelled data.
-For net-new problems, like digital risk monitoring, these corpora do not exist.
+For net-new problems, like digital risk management, these corpora do not exist.
 If they do, someone has likely already attempted to create a machine learning solution.

 - Get creative on finding a source of data that fits the goal of the classifier.
 For instance, one might use data from Reddit to analyze phishing links on the assumption that upvoted links are always non-malicious.
 This is only somewhat true and this method results in quirks and issues downstream.

-At ZeroFOX, we invest an immense amount of time earning our technical chops as data scientists.
+At ZeroFox, we invest an immense amount of time earning our technical chops as data scientists.
 Our research team boast years of experience, PhDs, and a love for data science.
 We use a combination of keyword filtering and machine learning.
 Keywords reduce the total population of data; machine learning distills the risk from the noise.

-ZeroFOX hunts for risk the modern way.
+ZeroFox hunts for risk the modern way.
 With machine learning, burning down forests of data is a thing of the past.